 - Best Known For – their coffee, emeralds, fine food, and the myth of El Dorado

-Thanks to a strong effort from both the government and the private sector, Colombia has come to be known as a hotspot for the outsourcing of software development.
+Thanks to a strong effort from both the government and the private sector, Colombia has come to be known as a hotspot for the South America Software Outsourcing.
 This achievement was brought about in part by investing benefits, tax breaks, and hiring incentives offered to attract the attention of major global IT companies.

 The IT companies of Colombia are trying to set the stage for the next industrial revolution in the city of Medellín.
 They believe that the creation of innovative technologies and the development of clear, achievable goals for digital transformation can make this happen.